firesidefiction/firesidefiction.github.io/submissions.md

 Fireside is currently closed <!--open--> to submissions. <!--for the Summer 2021 Issue, edited by Yanni Kuznia, from **August 24, 2020 at 6am EST to August 28, 2020 at 6pm EST**.
 Please read the following guidelines, then use the form below to submit your work.-->

-In 2021, Fireside will be open to submissions for short stories during the following period:
+In 2021, Fireside will be open to submissions for short stories and poems during the following period:

 - **January 25 at 6am EST to February 5 at 6pm EST:** Submissions period for Autumn 2021, edited by Brandon O'Brien.